Dazzle This Festive Season: Your Guide to party wear

 Are you like me and roll out the same ones every year?

-Let’s say you buy a new festive-themed jumper from the high street giant: H&M. Currently they have Christmas jumpers online from £15.99.
+Let’s say you buy a new festive-themed jumper from the high street giant: H&M. Currently they have Christmas jumpers online from £15.99 (as at December 2023).

 Using my £’s per wear calculation, if you only wear it once, it’s £15.99 per wear.